Bacalar Lagoon Mexico: The Complete Travel Guide

 Anyway, without any further ado, let’s talk about Laguna Bacalar in Mexico and find out everything you should know to plan your trip here.

-The Bacalar lagoon, or Laguna Bacalar (or lake Bacalar), is a spectacular lake on the Mexican Caribbean coast.
-Bacalar is located between Sian Kaan and Chetumal in the Quintana Roo state of Mexico.
+The Bacalar Lagoon, or Laguna Bacalar (or Lake Bacalar), is a spectacular lake on the Mexican Caribbean coast.
+Bacalar is situated between Sian Ka’an and Chetumal in the state of Quintana Roo, Mexico.

-22 Best Things to Do in the Laguna Bacalar Mexico
+22 Best Things to Do in Laguna Bacalar Mexico

 There are many different boat tours but all of them will take you to the same places and you get to swim twice:

-The difference will be made by the crew and the kind of boat.
+The crew and the kind of boat will make the difference.

-I prefer going on a sailing boat because they have usually a fewer number of participants due to the size of the boat and because there is no noise from the motor.
+I prefer going on a sailing boat because they usually have fewer participants due to the size of the boat and because there is no noise from the motor.

-Sailing in the lagoon is without a doubt one of the most amazing and therefore popular experiences you could do.
+Sailing in the lagoon is without a doubt one of the most amazing and, therefore, popular experiences you could have.

 I booked with Wild Waves and I had a blast.